I'm Fine With Being the Second Girlfriend

 I'm Fine With Being the Second Girlfriend (わたし、二番目の彼女でいいから。, Watashi, Nibanme no Kanojo de Ii kara) is a Japanese light novel series written by Jōyō Nishi and illustrated by ReTake.
-It began publication under ASCII Media Works' Dengeki Bunko imprint in September 2021, with eight volumes published as of March 2025.
-A manga adaptation illustrated by Ninoko began serialization on ASCII Media Works' Dengeki Comic Regulus website in September 2022 and has been compiled into two tankōbon volumes as of September 2024.
+It was published in nine volumes under ASCII Media Works' Dengeki Bunko imprint from September 2021 to May 2026.
+A manga adaptation illustrated by Ninoko began serialization on ASCII Media Works' Dengeki Comic Regulus website in September 2022 and has been compiled into three tankōbon volumes as of January 2026.

 Plot

 The series follows Shirō Kirishima, a high school classmate who has a close relationship with Akane Hayasaka.
 Although both act distant in public, in secret they act as lovers.
 They do so because both have feelings for other people but cannot have a relationship with them: Shirō's crush Hikari Tachibana already has a boyfriend, while Akane is also unable to be with her crush.
 Despite seeing each other as their second choice, Shirō and Akane find themselves becoming closer together as time goes on.